 The placenta is usually delivered after the delivery of the child.
 But sometimes some part or parts of the placenta may remain inside the womb and may cause serious complications.
 If natural methods fail, then surgical intervention might be needed to remove the retained placenta.

 Bringing a new life into this world is an amazing feeling.
-Every mother undergoes a different journey and has a different experience.
-From the moment a child is conceived till the birth of the child, a mother needs to take care of her health.
+Each woman undergoes a different journey and has a different experience.
+From the moment a child is conceived till the birth of the child, a woman needs to take care of her health, and otherwise too.
 Make sure you observe proper care and caution and discuss with your doctor in case you experience any complications during pregnancy.